-What is Minimally Invasive Lateral Thoracic Discectomy?
+Overview of Minimally Invasive Lateral Thoracic Discectomy

 Traditionally, spinal surgeons performed thoracic discectomies through an anterior (front) or posterior (back) approach.
 Our spinal neurosurgeons helped to develop the minimally invasive lateral approach, in which they access the spine through a small incision in the side of the body.

 The benefits of this approach include:

 - A shorter hospital stay

 - Less post-operative pain

 - Reduced blood loss